rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-4-en.md

     <p>Your past and current employers and references will be contacted during the background check.
 This helps us confirm your answers are consistent and accurate.</p>
     <section class="alert alert-info">
       <h4>Note</h4>
-      <p>You could be asked about the honesty of your answers through the utilization of a pre-employment polygraph.</p>
+      <p>You could be asked about the honesty of your answers through a pre-employment polygraph test.</p>
     </section>
   </section>
 </section>